ErenLion0/solutions_repo/docs/1 Physics/1 Mechanics/Problem 1/index.md

 ## Problem Statement

-The goal of this experiment is to analyze the relationship between the **launch angle ($\theta$)** and the **horizontal range ($R $)** of a projectile.
+The goal of this experiment is to analyze the relationship between the **launch angle ($\theta$)** and the **horizontal range ($R$)** of a projectile.
 By combining theoretical derivation with simulated data, we aim to verify the mathematical model and understand its implications in real-world contexts.

 ---